Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-One might worry whether this sum converges.
-In fact it converges in the Fock space, since $K\Omega^\alpha$ vanishes as $1/\alpha^3$ for large $\alpha$ (in a similar way as $B\Omega^\alpha$).
-But you might notice that the $\mathcal{L}_0$ level expansion of the solution expressed in this form does not work out correctly; each term in the geometric series is proportional to $K$, so the zero momentum tachyon never appears.
-A related observation is that each term in the sum vanishes at $K=0$, while the right hand side is equal to $1$ at $K=0$.
-The sum however converges to the right hand side pointwise for $K>0$.
-Therefore it appears that the sum is missing the sliver state.
-To see how to account for this, we note the identity
+The sum converges in the Fock space expansion, since $K\Omega^\alpha$ vanishes as $1/\alpha^3$ for large $\alpha$ (in a similar way as $B\Omega^\alpha$).
+But the $\mathcal{L}_0$ level expansion on the right hand side does not work correctly.
+The leading level contribution to each term in the geometric series is $\sqrt{\Omega}K\sqrt{\Omega}$, and performing the sum gives a divergent result.
+This suggests that the right hand side really represents the pure gauge solution in the limit $\lambda\to 1$.
+To see how to fix this, we note the identity

 We truncated the sum, leaving a finite remainder.
-For an ordinary function the remainder would for most purposes be ignorable for large $N$, but presently the remainder approaches the sliver state, which is nonvanishing.
-To make this identity non-circular we can expand the remainder in terms of Bernoulli numbers
+For a function of a positive real number $K$, the remainder would be ignorable for large $N$.
+But considered as a string field, the remainder is nonzero and approaches the sliver state.
+We can expand the coefficient of the remainder in terms of Bernoulli numbers

 For large $N$ the higher powers of $K$ acting on $\Omega^{N+1}$ are suppressed.
-In practice it appears to be enough to keep the zeroth term and make the identification
+In practice it appears to be enough to keep the leading term and make the identification

 This limit should be understood in a special sense.
 Given an expression which depends on Schnabl's solution, each appearance of $K/(1-\Omega)$ should be replaced by the expression in brackets above {\it for a single common $N$}.
 One then performs the calculation at finite $N$, and the limit $N\to\infty$ is taken only as a final step.
 This prescription is good enough to get the correct value for the on-shell action as predicted by Sen's conjecture, but in more general contexts it is not clear if it is sufficient.
 In as far as this prescription is applicable, this leads to an expression for Schnabl's solution